Chard Coasts: 5 Recipes to Avoid Wasting Them

 Zero Waste suggestion: when washing the chard, remember to separate the leaves from the ribs before cooking them.
 In this world you will control the different cooking times and make the most of both parts.

-Gratin, sweet and sour, fried, many tasty preparations that will surprise you.
-Here you go 5 simple and tasty recipes featuring the coasts as protagonists.
+How to cook ribs?
+Baked, sweet and sour, fried – many delicious preparations that will surprise you.
+Here 5 simple and tasty recipes featuring the coasts as protagonists.

 1. Baked grated chard ribs